getyoti/ios-sdk-button/README.md

 Navigate to where you want to integrate the button, add a UIView and change class to YotiButton.
 Add layout constraints
-Add a **User defined runtime attributes**: `useCaseID` of type String with a value which will allow you to identify the button.
+Add a **User defined runtime attributes**: `useCaseID` of type String with a value that will allow us to identify the button.
 Link the button view with an appropriate IBOutlet.
 Programatically assign a block/closure to the action property.
 This action property returns the button instance to allow the same block/closure to be reused across multiple buttons.